-Corporate Bonds: the SD-KPI ESG score, considers, among others, governance related topics such as "Audit Coverage of the Environmental Management System and its Performance including the Supply Chain", "Business Ethics Incidents and Precautions", "Accident and Fatality Rate" and "Integration of Sales and Distribution Risks" as part of the overall score for certain Industries.
+Corporate Bonds: the SD-KPI ESG score, considers, among others, governance related topics such as "Audit Coverage of the Environmental Management System and its Performance including practices include sound management structures, employee relations, remuneration of staff and tax compliance. the Supply Chain", "Business Ethics Incidents and Precautions", "Accident and Fatality Rate" and "Integration of Sales and Distribution Risks" as part of the overall score for certain Industries.